 If these themes sound familiar, and if you are looking for friendly, professional support to help you through difficult times, then counselling really may be able to help.
 Whether it’s anxiety, depression, alcohol or drug problems, low self-esteem, bereavement, relationship difficulties or psychological trauma etc etc, coming into therapy can be a truly transformative experience.

 About my background

-I have been a full-time counsellor since the year 2000, previously working in a busy Belfast based service where I then rose to the position of senior counsellor.
+I have been a full-time professional counsellor since the year 2000, previously working in a busy Belfast based service where I managed to rise to the position of senior counsellor.
 As such I have a very considerable and grounded experience that I can bring to working with a wide range of issues and difficulties.
 I offer a discrete, friendly, professional, counselling service for adults (i.e. 18 and above), in comfortable surroundings, and at a location with plenty of convenient free parking.

 What you can expect

 When you get in touch you can be assured of a warm welcome, and very often I am able to offer you an initial session within just a few days of your first enquiry.
 Sessions last 1 hour and prices are tailored to suit a range of incomes and budgets (details below) and I often suggest commencing with an initial 6 sessions working together, and thereafter we review our progress and decide if more sessions are required.
 I have extensive experience of providing both short term (6 – 12 sessions) and longer term work if that were needed.
 As an Integrative counsellor (meaning I carefully draw on a number of different counselling theories with which to help people) I am fully accredited by the BACP (British Association of Counselling and Psychotherapy), the primary overseeing body of the profession.